Currency API Concepts

 Currency Decisioning and the DPE

-Payment Currency Decisioning
+Payment Currency Evaluation

 1. mCards receives an authorization request from the card network